sarahdadoun/mixed-messages/README.md

 ## :mag_right: Description

-Mixed-messages is a program that outputs a random message to the console.
-In this case, inspirational quotes by famous people.
-It will generate a new message everytime the user begins or restarts the program.
-Created with Javascript, this project was given to me in a Codecademy course.
+Created with Javascript, mixed-messages is a program that outputs a random message to the console each time it is executed.
+In this case, it prints inspirational quotes by famous people.

 ## Table of Contents

-* Technologies
+* [Technologies] (#Technologies)
 * How to launch project locally
   * Run the program
   * Downloads